sol-sk/GIT_Obsidian/DND/Murder Mystery.md

 	- Lady Joanna Findebear's dead body surrounded by 6 burnt out candles in a circle
 	- copious amount of blood underneath her

-Perception 23 How'd ppl react to Valencia scream?
+**Perception 23 How'd ppl react to Valencia scream?**
 Grantham looks tired
 Abbott looking at John with fascination very focused on that corpse: attn quickly returns to John Molly looks shocked and like she's gonna go investigate

+2 of dogs walk through open door from courtyard